 The pioneering study started by Jane Goodall in 1960 continues today.
-The Gombe chimpanzee research team is made up of biologists, anthropologists, physicians and an amazing group of field assistants and support staff.
+The Gombe chimpanzee research team is made up of biologists, anthropologists, physicians from many different universities and an amazing group of field assistants and support staff.
 Together, we study many aspects of wild chimpanzee behavior, including cooperation, female dispersal, social relationships, dominance, maternal behavior and disease transmission.
-Let’s meet three researchers from Duke University.
+Let’s meet the researchers and graduate students working here.

 Anne Pusey first worked as a research assistant at Gombe in the 1970s.
 Photo: Curt Busse